menu

 In addition, single parenting is hard.
 But you don't have to tell the Brewerytown North neighborhood about it; they already know.
 21.5% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.7% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-American households most often have a car, and regularly they have two or three.
-But households in the Brewerytown North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Brewerytown North neighborhood have a highly unusual car ownership.
 32.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.5% of U.S. neighborhoods.

 Did you know that the Brewerytown North neighborhood has more Jamaican and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.9% of this neighborhood's residents have Jamaican ancestry and 10.0% have African ancestry.